mui/mui-x/docs/data/data-grid/recipes-editing/recipes-editing.md

 {{"demo": "LinkedFieldsCellEditing.js", "bg": "inline", "defaultCodeOpen": false}}

-## Single-click editing
+## Single click editing

-One of the [built-in ways](/x/react-data-grid/editing/#start-editing) to the enter mode is by double-clicking a cell.
+By default, one of the ways to [enter the edit mode](/x/react-data-grid/editing/#start-editing) is by double-clicking a cell.
-Using the [controlled mode](/x/react-data-grid/editing/#controlled-mode) and listening to click events, you can also enter the edit mode with just a single-click.
+Using the [controlled mode](/x/react-data-grid/editing/#controlled-mode) and listening to click events, you can also enter the edit mode with just a single click.
 The following demo implements this behavior.

 {{"demo": "SingleClickEditing.js", "bg": "inline", "defaultCodeOpen": false}}